sutoiku/puffin/docs/Query Planner.md

 We fundamentally believe that first-order logic is the best approach, for several reasons:
 - It is cost-effective, fast, and sustainable (unlike manual curation)
 - It is efficient (unlike deep learning)
-- It leverages the fact that SQL is based on solid mathematical foundations (the [relational algebra](https://en.wikipedia.org/wiki/Relational_algebra))
+- It leverages the fact that SQL is based on solid mathematical foundations ([relational algebra](https://en.wikipedia.org/wiki/Relational_algebra))

 Therefore, PuffinDB's distributed query planner will do as much as possible with FOL, then add manually-curated rules for specific cases.